I am the self-assigned family historian for the Neel Family of Geiger, Alabama.

 Nicholas, my great-grandfather, married Georgia Ann Byrd.
 They settled in Binnsville, Mississippi, and raised nine children.
 Their eighth, Emmette Conwell Neel, was my Grandfather.

-Myrtle Wicks Williams was a housewife and raised five children.
+Myrtle Wicks Williams was a housewife and raised five children: Myrtle Ruth, Harry Eugene, Thomas Conwell, and Martha Ann.

 Emmette died in 1949 of a heart attack at the young age of fifty-four.
 Myrtle continued to live in Geiger until 1981, dying at eighty-one.
 They are buried at Soul's Cemetery in Geiger.

-Barnie was a farmer and storekeeper for Yellow Front Stores in Havanna and Geiger Alabama.
-When those stores closed, he ran his own country store and farmed a small garden in Berry Alabama.
+Barnie was a farmer and storekeeper for Yellow Front Stores in Havana and Geiger, Alabama.
+When those stores closed, he ran his own country store and farmed a small garden in Berry, Alabama.

-He was married to Evie, who worked in the stores, and, as a housewife, raising three children.
-Evie jarred all of the vegetables that Barnie grew in his garden.
+He was married to Evie, who worked in the stores, and as a housewife.
+Evie jarred the vegetables that Barnie grew in his garden.
+They raised three children: James Russell, Martha, and Juanita, my mom.

 Barnie died in 1972 of a heart attack at the age of seventy.

 Juanita Ann Lee grew up in Moundville, Havana, and Geiger married Emmette right out of high school and raised three boys.
 She worked for the University of Alabama in Birmingham in payroll, managing the Monthly Payroll.
-Nita died at 87 in 2015 after suffering from Alzheimer's and Dementia.
 She was a former president of the PTA at Kennedy School and a Member of the Order of the Eastern Star.

 They were members of 67th Street Methodist Church in Birmingham and members of the Concordia Club.